higan-emu/emulation-articles/README.md

-# byuu's emulator development resources
+# Near's emulator development resources

 This website is an archived copy of byuu.net as it existed when it was closed on July 2020.
 Since it contained a lot of useful information and wisdom